Title: Technology Support Analyst

 - Maintains records of work activities and documents recurring, difficult or complex problems; identifies trends, recommends solutions and resources.

-- Advises and assists with recommendations to departmental management and TSS on equipment purchases and training needs.
+- Advises and assists with recommendations to departmental management and ITS on equipment purchases and training needs.

 - Coordinates contact with vendors as needed to assist with support activities.

 - Actively participates in departmental, committee, and technical meetings to discuss and resolve user issues and implement new projects.